 Does the Moon Affect Sleep?

-Last Modified 8 December 2022 First Added 14 October 2021
+Last Modified 26 September 2024 First Added 14 October 2021

 With Halloween fast approaching, superstition is on the rise.
 However, the idea that the moon can affect our sleep cycle is not just a scary story – a growing body of research has shown that lunar phases can impact sleep quality.

-woman awake at night-time to show insomnia
+woman awake at nighttime to show insomnia

 Many people experience sleep problems like insomnia, anxiety, and restlessness, during different moon phases.
 Although the specifics are still a mystery, studies have shown that the moon can cause you to sleep badly.
 Therefore, if you’re struggling to fall asleep this October, it may not be down to the heightened presence of ghosts and ghouls but the moon instead!